AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 >[!NOTE]
 >
->For information on instaling packages, see  [***How to Work With Packages***](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en#how-to-work-with-packages).
+>For information on installing packages, see  [***How to Work With Packages***](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en#how-to-work-with-packages).

 1. As AEM Author, open the AEM Package Manager.
 1. Click the button **[!UICONTROL Upload Package]**.